RobertoCarrilloAvila/readings/README.md

 # Readings

 ## Description
-Small API to create, find, or count readings without use a csv file as a database
+Small API using the MVC design to create, find, or count readings without use a csv file as a database.

+The project implements a CSV persistence module that has methods very similar used by activerecord for its models like all, find, where, etc.

+Each model generates a csv file to save the records based in the fields declared in the method 'csv_attr'

 ## Installation
 Requirements: